You have an important appointment

 The slit lamp

 The slit lamp examination is a magnified examination of the eye from front to back.
-The head rests on equipment called a slit lamp and the eye care professional combines a bright light with different magnifying lenses to view the structure of the eye from the eyelids to the retina (the latter with the aid of a VOLK +90D lens).
+The head is rested on equipment called a slit lamp and the eye care professional combines a bright light with different magnifying lenses to view the structure of the eye from the eyelids to the retina (the latter with the aid of a VOLK +90D lens).

 A slit lamp is one of the most common procedures in a comprehensive eye exam because it provides a very complete report on eye health and uncovers indicators of many diseases and conditions, including dry eye, various complications from contact lens misuse, infections and alterations in the anterior segment of the eye, cataracts, glaucoma, diabetic eye, macular degeneration, and even blood disorders or cancers.